gregsaun/BearExxa-V2/doc/design_goals.md

 The extruder uses a gear ratio of 3:1 (with beta release) or almost 4:1 (with the future final release).

-We took care of using appropriate teeth numbers to have a smooth rotation and to reduce the wear on the teeth.
+We took care of using appropriate teeth numbers to have a smooth rotation and to reduce the wear on the teeth (e.g. coprime number of teeth, no profile shifting, hardened teeth, etc.).
 We believe that the print quality should be the same even after many hours of use!

-We are also using enough motor torque to be sure that when the pressure increases in the hotend (wider extrusion, partial clog, too high flow rate, ...) we don't make the motor steps too visible.
-In the final version of the BearExxa V2 we will use a custom motor with a very concentric gear that will reduce variations in the rotation.
-We are also planning to use the all in one piece Bondtech shaft and hobb gear to once again reduce the variations.
+The custom motor has enough torque to be sure that when the pressure increases in the hotend due to small issue or non-optimal settings (wider extrusion, partial clog, too high flow rate, ...) we don't make the motor steps too visible.
+This custom motor has a very concentric gear that will reduce variations in the rotation.
+For the final release we are also planning to use the all in one piece Bondtech shaft and hobb gear (IDGA) to once again reduce the variations.

 All those features **improve the so called "moiré pattern" (also called basket wave or wood grain pattern)** or, in other words, the repetitive extrusion artifacts.